REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Abstract

 \section{Abstract}

 Foundation Models~(FMs) are increasingly integrated into remote sensing~(RS) pipelines for applications such as environmental monitoring, disaster assessment, and land-use mapping.
 These models include unimodal vision encoders trained in a single data modality and multimodal architectures trained in multiple sensor modalities, such as synthetic aperture radar~(SAR), multispectral, and hyperspectral imagery, or jointly in image-text pairs in vision-language settings.
-FMs are adapted to diverse tasks, such as semantic segmentation, image classification, change detection, and visual question answering, depending on their pretraining objectives and architectural design.
+FMs are adapted to diverse perception tasks, such as semantic segmentation, image classification, change detection, and visual question answering, depending on their pretraining objectives and architectural design.
 However, selecting the most suitable remote sensing foundation model~(RSFM) for a specific task remains challenging due to scattered documentation, heterogeneous formats, and complex deployment constraints.
-To address this, we first introduce the RSFM Database~(\fmd), the first structured and schema-guided resource covering over 150 RSFMs trained using various data modalities, associated with different spatial, spectral, and temporal resolutions, considering different learning paradigms.
-Built on top of \fmd, we further present \system~(\underline{\textbf{Re}}mote-sensing \underline{\textbf{M}}odel \underline{\textbf{S}}election \underline{\textbf{A}}gent), the first LLM agent for automated RSFM selection from natural language queries. \system combines structured FM metadata retrieval with a task-driven agentic workflow.
+To address this, we first introduce the RSFM Database~(\fmd), the first structured and schema-guided resource covering over 160 RSFMs trained on various data modalities, spanning different spatial, spectral, and temporal resolutions, considering different learning paradigms.
+Built upon \fmd, we further present \system~(\underline{\textbf{Re}}mote-sensing \underline{\textbf{M}}odel \underline{\textbf{S}}election \underline{\textbf{A}}gent), a constraint-aware agent that enables automated RSFM selection from natural language queries. \system combines structured FM metadata grounding with task-aware orchestration for retrieval, clarification, ranking, and explanation.
 In detail, it interprets user input, clarifies missing constraints, ranks models via in-context learning, and provides transparent justifications.
 Our system supports various RS tasks and data modalities, enabling personalized, reproducible, and efficient FM selection.
-To evaluate \system, we introduce a benchmark of 75 expert-verified RS query scenarios, resulting in \textbf{900} task-system-model configurations under a novel expert-centered evaluation protocol. \system outperforms multiple baselines, including naive agent, dense retrieval, and unstructured retrieval augmented generation based LLMs, showing its utility in real decision-making applications. \system operates entirely on publicly available metadata of open source RSFMs, without accessing private or sensitive data.
-Our code and data can be found here: \url{https://github.com/be-chen/REMSA}.
+To evaluate \system, we construct a benchmark of 100 expert-verified RS query scenarios.
+Each query is evaluated across 4 systems and 3 LLM backbones, with the top-3 selected models assessed by domain experts using a fixed suitability rubric.
+This results in \textbf{3,000} expert-scored task--system--model configurations under our rubric-based expert evaluation protocol. \system outperforms multiple baselines, including naive agent-based method, dense retrieval, and unstructured retrieval augmented generation approaches, showing its practical utility in real decision-making applications. \system operates entirely on publicly available metadata of open source RSFMs, without accessing private or sensitive data.
+Our code and data are publicly available at: \url{https://github.com/be-chen/REMSA}. \keywords{Remote Sensing \and Foundation Models \and Model Selection \and Foundation Model Database \and Agents}